lukasturcani/mol-draw/readme.rst

     // If you want to customize the drawing you can add an options
     // object.
     molDraw.drawMolWithOptions({
-        // atomSize is a function, which takes a molDraw.Atom instance
+        // atomSize is a function, which takes a molDraw.GeometryAtom
-        // and returns the desired size (before scaling).
+        // instance and returns the desired size (before scaling).
         atomSize: atom => {
             // Make the atom with an id of 10 really big. if (molDraw.id(atom) === 10)